How to Hire Remote Workers as Contractors in Spain

 Once you have found and recruited qualified remote workers in Spain, the next step is to arrive at a method of hiring and paying them across international borders.

 The first option is to hire the contractor as a freelancer or self-employed.
 This involves setting up a direct contract with all the negotiated compensation and performance terms and then agreeing on a method of remitting payment.

 Although this seems straightforward, you have to consider that when contracting across borders there can be some risk if the freelancer does not perform up to expectations.
 There is no easy way to enforce contract terms as you would within your own country, so some measure of trust is required on both ends.

 Engage directly with their limited company

 A contractor may also have their own limited company in Spain, that would ‘lease’ the contractor to you.
-All contracts and payments are made through the limited company as a business entity.
-This may be slightly more certain that just hiring a freelancer, as a Spanish limited company will likely have their stability and reputation as a business at stake.
+The limited company serves as a business entity and payments and contracts are made through them.
+This may be slightly more certain than just hiring a freelancer, as a Spanish limited company will likely have its stability and reputation as a business at stake.

 Hire the remote worker through an umbrella company

 Umbrella companies offer a third-party presence to the contracting process and will facilitate payment to the contractor while confirming timesheets or other contract deliverables.
 Using this option does take the uncertainty out of hiring overseas, as the umbrella company becomes a partner in the foreign country to ensure all contract terms are met for both parties.

 This could be especially appealing when hiring an unknown, new freelancer.
 There is a fee for the service, but the peace of mind for your company may be worth it to avoid any conflicts or misunderstandings.
 If the contractor is an expat non-EU citizen in Spain, this is probably the only viable option to hire them as the umbrella company could sponsor a work permit.

 What are my tax obligations when paying a contractor in Spain?